Sahai24/Early-Alzheimer-s-Detection/README.md

 ## AuraMind — Interactive Demo UI

-`frontend/` contains a dependency-free HTML/CSS/JS interface that lets you:
+`frontend/` contains a modern, glassmorphic UI integrated with a local database backend:

-- Adjust biomarker, demographic, and cognitive-score inputs
+- **Interactive Console & Live Logging**: Adjust inputs and submit assessments directly to the logs from the main dashboard Console page via a dedicated button.
-- Load quick presets for **Cognitively Normal**, **MCI**, and **Alzheimer's** profiles
+- **Analytical Insights**: Review a visual pipeline flowchart, radar baseline comparisons, population clustering mappings, and dynamic text-based clinical interpretations moved to the top of the **Analytical Flow & Dashboard** tab.
-- View the predicted class and per-class probabilities
+- **Persistent Log Registry**: View diagnostic runs persistently stored in the backend SQLite database.
+Includes columns for all 8 biomarker features (specifically including `p-tau181`) with clear/export CSV functionality.
-- View a ranked, SHAP-style bar chart of the top contributing features
+- **Medical Disclaimer**: Integrated safety consult notifications within precautions to maintain clinical support standards.

-> Note: the front end currently **simulates** inference client-side in JavaScript rather than calling the trained XGBoost model from `main.ipynb` through a live API — see Future Work.
+> Note: the front end currently **simulates** inference client-side in JavaScript using logistic coefficients mapped from the XGBoost model, storing logs persistently in SQLite.

 ## Getting Started